sgago/algomon/readme.md

 - In-order: 1 3 5 7 8 10 14
 - Pre-order: 8 3 1 5 7 10 14
 - Post-order: 1 7 5 3 14 10 8

+### Tree keywords
+These keywords may indicate a tree if they appear in the story problem text.
+- Shortest, level-order, zig-zag order, etc.
+- Max depth

 ## Heaps
 A min heap is a special tree data structure where